We recently blogged about the most critical recruitment process steps. The fourth step on that list was “Identifying viable candidates.”

 #6—Sourcing candidates through a recruiter network

 We are currently in the midst of a “candidate’s” market.”
 That means candidates have the upper hand in the marketplace.
 That means the really good candidates are interviewing with more than one company, they’re often receiving multiple offers of employment, and they have plenty of options from which to choose.
 On the other hand, we have hiring managers and authorities who never seem to find the candidate they want.
 A recruiting network can provide a solution, since the recruiters within the network share candidates and job orders.

 Of course, as any recruiter knows, you sometimes have to get creative when attempting to source the right candidates.
 The Internet provides many opportunities for recruiters to be creative.
 The problem is that not many recruiters know that these creative sourcing methods exist.

 That’s why Top Echelon has called upon some of the best sourcers and trainers in the recruiting industry to show recruiters how to source in a creative fashion.
-Among those trainers are Shally Steckerl of The Sourcing Institute, Glenn Gutmacher of Diversity Talent Sourcing, and Mike Walmsley.
+One of those trainers is Shally Steckerl of The Sourcing Institute.

 Recruitment sourcing strategies are like snowflakes

 No two snowflakes are exactly alike.
 No two recruitment sourcing strategies are exactly alike, either.
 That’s because they’re comprised of a combination of whatever recruitment sourcing techniques and methods that the organization or search consultant choose to use.

 Some companies rely heavily on third-party recruiters, while others do not.